queryluke/masseffect-5e/static/data/grenades/recon_mine.md

 blast: 2m
 damageType: thunder
 ---
-As an Action, launch a recon mine to a location of your choice within 10m.
+Launch a recon mine to a location of your choice within 10m.
 It first sticks to the target location then scans enemies within a 10m cone, relaying tactical weak points about the enemy's armor and location.
 After your turn ends, any hostile that walks through the scanning cone loses 1 AC.
 Each creature can only be affected by this debuff once.